doctrine-extensions/DoctrineExtensions/doc/annotations.md

 ## Tree annotations {#tree}

 Tree can use diferent adapters.
 Currently **Tree** extension supports **NestedSet** and **Closure** strategies which has a difference for annotations used.
+Note, that tree will automatically map indexes which are considered necessary for best performance.

 ### @gedmo:Tree (required for all tree strategies)